authzed/workshops/update-vews-authorization/README.md

 4. Uncomment out the code in `route.ts` and go to `localhost:3000/api/seed` to populate the Products table.
 Ensure that the `return` statement is at the end of the code.

 5. Rename the `.env.example` file to `.env` and add the required variables.
 You can find `POSTGRES_URL` in your Vercel dashboard.

-Run the app locally should now should you a dashboard of products with Prices, Status etc. displayed.
+Running the app locally should now show you a dashboard of products with Prices, Status etc. displayed.

 Congrats your Admin Dashboard is now setup

 #### Adding SpiceDB

-Let's add SpiceDB into this project and start a local instance of SpiceDB as our database for write permissions.
+Let's add some SpiceDB into the mix and start a local instance of SpiceDB as our database for write permissions.

 1. Run `npm i @authzed/authzed-node` to add the Authzed package into your project